 All users are required to return loan items promptly to the Library on completion of his/her period of study or termination of employment.

 The Library is provided for the purpose of academic study and research.
-Any conduct inconsistent with this purpose or detrimental to its pursuit by others shall constitute a breach of these rules.
+Any conduct inconsistent with this purpose or detrimental to its pursuit shall constitute a breach of these rules.

 The University requires that users display their UWI I.D. cards at all times.
 All Library users must comply with this rule.